SAP-samples/teched2024-IN280/exercises/ex2/README.md

 	COMMENTS VARCHAR(100)
 );
 ```
-4. Once you have decided on your SQl statment, then use tht "Create Table" button to run the SQL statment.
+4. Once you have decided on your SQl statment, then use the "<b>Create Table</b>" button to run the SQL statment.
 This would then create your table in your database.
 <br>![](/exercises/ex2/images/02_02_0010.png)

 5. Go to the Home screen of SAP Cloud Integration.
-Click on "Monitor" and then "Integrations and API".
-Select the tile called "Security Material".
+Click on "<b>Monitor</b>" and then "<b>Integrations and APIs</b>".
+Select the tile called "<b>Security Material</b>".
-6. Select the Runtime as "All" on the top of the right pane.
-Then use the "Create" drop down menu and select "User Credentials".
+6. Select the Runtime as "<b>All</b>" on the top of the right pane.
+Then use the "<b>Create</b>" drop down menu and select "<b>User Credentials</b>".
-7. Create a credentials for storing the Snowflake basic authentication details.
-Remember this name.
+7. Create a credential alias for storing the <b>Snowflake basic authentication</b> details.
+Note this name.

 ## Exercise 2.2 Create external stage using AWS S3